7

 11:52

-How to change the resolution of the display from the command line Linux
+How to change display resolution from Linux command line

 7 June 2021 11:52

-If the image resolution on the screen does not correspond to the passport resolution of the display, you can change the resolution using the command line.
+If the image resolution on the screen does not match the display resolution, you can change the resolution using the command line.

 xrandr -d :0 -q